Rocky Anderson: 2012 presidential campaign

 On November 29, 2011, the Salt Lake Tribune quotes Anderson as saying, "I'll be announcing my candidacy," for the 2012 presidential nomination of a new national political party.
 This party later called the Justice Party.
 Its formation is reported to have been discussed among Anderson; Margaret Flowers, a medical doctor and proponent of a single-payer health plan; Kevin Zeese, an organizer of the Occupy D.C. movement; and former U.S. Rep. John Anderson, who ran for president as an independent in the 1980 presidential election.

 Anderson on the campaign trail in 2012.

 Anderson formally accepted the 2012 presidential nomination of the Justice Party on January 13, 2012.
 His running mate was Luis J. Rodriguez, a Chicano activist and writer from California.

 In March 2012, Anderson announced that he was seeking the presidential nomination of Americans Elect in addition to campaigning as the Justice Party nominee.
 The following May, Americans Elect announced that it would not run a presidential nominee in 2012.

 Anderson was nominated by the Natural Law Party in Michigan, the Independent Party of Connecticut, the Independent Party of New Mexico, the Progressive Party of Oregon, and was on the ballot in Idaho and Tennessee as an independent candidate.
 Anderson appeared on the ballot in new states under the Justice Party banner with running-mate Rodriguez.
 He also sought the presidential nomination of the Peace and Freedom Party, but withdrew his bid for that nomination in August 2012.
-He received 43,018 votes, or 0.03 percent of the vote.
+In the general election, he received 43,018 votes, or 0.03 percent of the vote.